jussipalanen/boobank-java-spring/README.md

 #### Monthly balance and cumulative balance(s)

 The following query shows the monthly transactions and cumulative balances each month - date.
-The query is used in `TransactionRepository.java` file
+The query is used in `TransactionRepository.java` file.

 Example:
 ```sql